A Q&A with illustrator Tess Smith-Roberts

 What made you start illustrating dating stories?

 In summer 2020, I was kind of lonely after the first lockdown so naturally, I went on a dating spree.
-I managed to meet lots of weirdos somehow, which was good material to tell funny stories to my friends, but eventually it got a little sad (haha!).
+I managed to meet lots of eccentric individuals somehow, which was good material to tell funny stories to my friends, but eventually it got a little sad (haha!).

 I think one of my mates then suggested I turn my dating stories into a book!
 So I started by asking my Instagram followers for their stories too, and got such great responses.
 So many funny ones!
 After collecting those stories, I then turned them into comics for Instagram… and my bad dates series started!